Brandt; Omega, Tissot, General & LancoCopyright © David Boettcher 2005 - 2024 all rights reserved.

 Omega advert detail of Naïad crown

 The design of the Naïad crown was sound in theory, and worked well in practice until the sealing pack aged and lost its elasticity.
 When this happened the seal against the stem tube was no longer enough to keep out water if the watch was submerged a small distance.
 Because of this a story grew up that the Naïad crown actually required the presence of significant water pressure to make it seal, and that at shallow depths, when pressure was not as great, water could seep past the seals.

-The eventual replacement of Naïad crown on watches like the Omega Seamaster was most likely purely to appeal to public perception; the Rolex Sea Dweller had a screw down crown, which Rolex made a lot of in advertising, so it is likely that the Seamaster also acquired a screw down crown in order to compete for sales.
+The eventual replacement of Naïad crown on watches like the Omega Seamaster with a screw down crown was mainly to appeal to public perception; the Rolex Sea Dweller had a screw down crown, which Rolex made a lot of in advertising, so the Seamaster also acquired a screw down crown in order to compete for sales.
 The screw down crown has the benefit that it does not depend on any elastomers that could perish with age for sealing.
-Its drawbacks are that it needs to be unscrewed to wind the watch, and that until recently screw down crowns do not seal when unscrewed.
-These problems were overcome by the introduction of automatic winding, and elastomer seals that maintain a seal when the crown is unscrewed - but these can still perish.
+Its drawbacks are that it needs to be unscrewed to wind the watch, and that until recently screw down crowns did not seal when unscrewed, as many unfortunate owners discovered – but they couldn't blame that on anyone but themselves.

 Back to the top of the page.